 As you can see from the 20th Century Fox logo, the studio is at the center of the world’s attention.
 Fame, universal recognition, and love convey the emblem.
-The film company creates iconic films that are sold out in theaters and on TV screens.
+The film company creates iconic films that sell out in theaters and on TV screens.

 Meaning and History

 The iconic emblem was repeatedly changed until it included the spotlights from the opening credits.
-It remained even after The Walt Disney Company bought 20th Century Fox and got rid of the famous television brand, giving it another name.
+It remained even after The Walt Disney Company bought 20th Century Fox and rebranded the famous television brand.
 Thus, the movie studio lost the word “Fox” and became known as 20th Century Studios.
 The reorganization, which took place in early 2020, was part of a major rebranding.
-Picturemill’s design team redesigned 20th Century Studios while maintaining the aesthetics of the old.
+Picturemill’s design team redesigned 20th Century Studios while preserving its original aesthetics.
 The specialists redesigned the lettering using a modified version of the Proxima Nova font.

-The changes prior to this were also very noticeable.
+The changes before this were also very noticeable.
 Global experiments with style accompanied them as the corporation sought to create a positive image.

 What is 20th Century Fox?

-20th Century Fox was the name of the American film company known today as 20th Century Studios from 1935 to 2020.
+20th Century Fox was the name of the American film company, now known as 20th Century Studios, from 1935 to 2020.
 It is owned by media conglomerate Walt Disney and specializes in film production.

 1935 – 1968

 The company’s first printed logo did not have spotlights, although they appeared (on-screen) in the animated version.
 Immediately after its debut, the studio was called Twentieth Century-Fox, but its name in the logo was written without a hyphen: the first line had the word “20th”, the second line had “CENTURY,” and the third line had “FOX.”
-In addition, all letters and numbers were three-dimensional and strongly elongated backward.
+In addition, all letters and numbers were three-dimensional and strongly elongated toward the back.
 Wide diagonal lines separated the three parts of the lettering.
 The signature intro had the word “Presents” in italics.
-It is known that the first design was developed by Emil Kosa Jr. He can be considered the “progenitor” of the modern emblem.
+It is known that Emil Kosa Jr. developed the first design.
+He can be considered the “progenitor” of the modern emblem.

 1945 – 1972